mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > Whatever process you apply to fixing dev set labels, remember to apply it to the test set labels too so that your dev and test sets continue to be drawn from the same distribution.
 Fixing your dev and test sets together would prevent the problem we discussed in Chapter 6, where your team optimizes for dev set performance only to realize later that they are being judged on a different criterion based on a different test set.

 Bất kể quy trình bạn áp dụng để sửa các nhãn trong tập huấn luyện là gì, hãy nhớ áp dụng cùng một quy trình cho các nhãn của tập kiểm tra, để đảm bảo tập phát triển và kiểm tra vẫn được lấy ra từ cùng một phân phối.
-Chỉnh sửa các tập phát triển và kiểm tra cùng nhau sẽ giúp tránh được những vấn đề chúng ta đã bàn trong Chương 6, khi nhóm của bạn tối ưu hiệu quả cho tập phát triển để rồi phát hiện ra sau đó là chúng đang được đánh giá dựa trên một tiêu chuẩn khác dựa trên một tập kiểm tra khác.
+Chỉnh sửa các tập phát triển và kiểm tra cùng nhau sẽ giúp tránh được những vấn đề chúng ta đã bàn trong Chương 6, khi nhóm của bạn tối ưu chất lượng cho tập phát triển để rồi phát hiện ra sau đó là chúng đang được đánh giá dựa trên một tiêu chuẩn khác dựa trên một tập kiểm tra khác.

 > If you decide to improve the label quality, consider double-checking both the labels of examples that your system misclassified as well as labels of examples it correctly classified.
 It is possible that both the original label and your learning algorithm were wrong on an example.
 If you fix only the labels of examples that your system had misclassified, you might introduce bias into your evaluation.
 If you have 1,000 dev set examples, and if your classifier has 98.0% accuracy, it is easier to examine the 20 examples it misclassified than to examine all 980 examples classified correctly.
 Because it is easier in practice to check only the misclassified examples, bias does creep into some dev sets.
 This bias is acceptable if you are interested only in developing a product or application, but it would be a problem if you plan to use the result in an academic research paper or need a completely unbiased measure of test set accuracy.